gonchigars/cursortutorial.md/frontEnd.md

 - `<head>` contains invisible setup information
 - `<body>` contains everything you actually see

+**AI-Assisted Experiment:**
+Ask AI: "Create a basic HTML template with document structure.
+Then modify it to include different metadata tags in the head section, and explain what each one does."

 ### 2. Semantic HTML
 **Common semantic elements:**
 ```